mgo-af/theme-vercel-root-route-prefix-repro/README.md

 ### What is currently happening

+In Vercel, we set the Root directory for this project to be `docs`.
+The build command runs the build command as expected.

 Navigating to a path like `/docs-site-name/page-2` results in a 404, because there's a mismatch between the links on the site and the actual paths to the files.

 ### What have you tried

-To create the redirect behavior we want, e.g., `/` redirects to `/docs-site-name`, in the consuming site's `gatsby-config.js` file, we set a `--prefix-paths` flag in the build script:
+To create the path aliasing/redirect behavior we want (e.g., `/` redirects to `/docs-site-name`), in the consuming site's `gatsby-config.js` file, we set a `--prefix-paths` flag in the build script:

 ```
 // package.json